dimajix/flowman/docs/spec/test/index.md

   this section.

 * `assertions`: **(optional)** *(type: map:assertion)*:
-  This section contains the set of assertions to be executed.
+  This section contains the set of [assertions](../assertion/index.md) to be executed.
+The test is considered to have failed if a single assertion has failed.

 ## Sub Pages